eonist/eonist.github.io/_posts/2021-09-24-sub-module.md

 ```

 ### Remove submodule
-1. git submodule deinit <relative-path-to-sub-module>
+1. `git submodule deinit <relative-path-to-sub-module>`
-2. git rm <relative-path-to-sub-module>
+2. `git rm <relative-path-to-sub-module>`

 ### Resetting submodule
 Sometimes editing or changing a submodule just creates an avalanche of issues.
-So resetting is a better option
+So resetting can be a better option

 1. Compress your project, to back it up (This can be smart to do even when adding a submodule etc, submodule is DarkMagic(TM) )
 2. `git reset --hard`
 3. Add submodules ✨